bryansullins/myvmwarekit/README.md

 ## Getting Started

-All commands in the MY VMWAREKIT have Help text.
+All commands in the MY VMWAREKIT have help text.
 Simply use the Powershell Get-Help command to see how to use each MY Toolkit Command.

 ### Prerequisites